VedantDagade/NetflixGPT-Project/PROJECT.md

   - useRef Hooks -: lets you refrence of value that's not needed for rendering

-  - For Name Validation we use regex
+  - For Name Validation we use regex-:
     /^[a-zA-Z ]{2,30}$/.test(name);

   - For Email validation we use Regex